benmvp/slides/2018/reactathon/why-react.md

 <!-- .element: class="large" -->

 NOTES:
-- This is what the JSX would be transformed into
+- If you strip away the JSX into the transpiled version
-- So it really **is** all JavaScript
+- You see it really **is** all JavaScript
-- It seems like a lot more code, so...

 /////